'The author has that special quality which just jumps off the page. The voice is strong and the sense of place so powerful.'

 'relinquish' (Hecate 45.1&2)

-Danielle's prose poem, 'Relinquish', for mothers and daughters, was published in the feminist literary journal, Hecate.
+A prose poem for mothers and daughters, published in the feminist literary journal, Hecate.

 'The Good Mother' (Inviting Interruptions)